Parliamentary Engagement — Key stakeholders

 Hon.
 Chris Bowen MP — Shadow Treasurer

 Hon.
-Katherine King MP — Shadow Minister for Health & Medicare
+Catherine King MP — Shadow Minister for Health & Medicare

 Hon.
 Brendan O'Connor MP — Shadow Minister for Employment & Workplace Relations